-- (d) The Tribe or the union may appeal within five (5) days any decision rendered after the date of the election by the election officer to a three (3) member panel of the Tribal Labor Panel mutually chosen by both parties, provided that the Tribal Labor Panel must issue a decision within thirty (30) days after receiving the appeal. - (e) A union which loses an election and has exhausted all dispute remedies related to the election may not invoke any provisions of this ordinance at that particular casino or related facility until one (1) year after the election was lost.
+- the election until a time when the election officer determines that a fair election may be held. - (e) The Tribe or the union may appeal within five (5) days any decision rendered after the date of the election by the election officer to a three (3)- member panel of the Tribal Labor Panel mutually chosen by both parties, provided that the Tribal Labor Panel must issue a decision within thirty (30) days after receiving the appeal. - (f) A union that loses an election and has exhausted all dispute remedies related to the election may not invoke any provisions of this Ordinance at that particular casino or related facility until one (1) year after the election was lost.